Legislation 2026-04-28 · 8 min read

 Florida's ADU Cost Advantage

-Florida offers some of the most affordable ADU construction costs in the country.
+Despite the regulatory patchwork, Florida offers competitive ADU construction costs.
 No state income tax means more take-home rental income.
 Average construction costs: $120-$250/sq ft (vs $250-$450 in California).
 Permit fees typically $2,000-$8,000.
-Strong year-round rental demand from retirees, seasonal residents, and tourists makes Florida ADUs an excellent investment.
+Strong year-round rental demand from retirees, seasonal residents, and tourists makes Florida ADUs a solid investment — if your city allows them.

 View Adu Cost Calculator → View Adu Financing →